MySQL Database Management and Usage in ServBay

 servbay-demo

-with your desired username,a_strong_password_here
+with your preferred username,a_strong_password_here

-with a secure password, andmydatabase
+with a strong password, andmydatabase

-means the user can only connect from the local machine.
+means the user can only connect locally.

 Backup and Restore

-Manual Database Backups
+Manual Database Backup

 Use the mysqldump